Los Angeles Couples Therapy

 Close relationships can be deeply fulfilling and deeply painful.

-These struggles are common — and they don’t mean your relationship is broken.
-Most of us were never taught how to navigate conflict, repair after hurt, or stay connected during stress.
+These struggles are common, and they don’t mean your relationship is broken.

-We work with couples and intimate partnerships across identities and relationship structures, including queer and non-monogamous relationships.
-We also work with families, families-of-choice, business partners, collaborators, and non-romantic relationships who want support navigating connection, communication, and change.
+At Kindman & Co., we work with couples and intimate partnerships across identities and relationship structures, including queer and non-monogamous relationships.
+We also support families, families-of-choice, business partners, collaborators, and non-romantic relationships who want help navigating connection, communication, and change.

 See If Couples Therapy Is a Fit